Image by Guillaume Laurent via Flickr

 2. Tony!
 Toni!
 Toné! – Just Like My Papa

-In honor of his father, Mr. Charlie Ray Wiggins, who passed away earlier this year, I had to include this song with both Saadiq’s father and brother, D’Wayne (who is also a legend).
-Saadiq comes from a huge family and dealt with a few major losses, but has not once expressed anger or negative vibes in his music.
-He’s such a strong person.
-For the live performance, check it out on YouTube here.
+In honor of his father, Mr. Charlie Ray Wiggins, who passed away earlier this year, I had to include this song with both Saadiq’s father and brother, D’Wayne.
+Saadiq comes from a huge family and dealt with a few major losses, but has always remained strong and hopeful through his music.

 3. Black Men United – U Will Know